UTS-SSTC/Age-Detection/README.md

 4. Activate the newly created Conda environment<br>`conda activate Age-Detection`
 5. Install all the required dependencies specified in the requirements.txt file<br>`pip install -r requirements/requirements-normal.txt`<br>`pip install -r requirements/requirements-pytorch.txt`
 6. Open the entire folder in VSCode for development
-7. Note: If you need to use TensorFlow's GPU acceleration, you must run the entire project in WSL2 to get support, as TensorFlow's GPU acceleration has been deprecated on Windows.

 ## Rules